bendike/ompl/README.md

+#Notice
-## This is my fork for implementing dubins airplane functionality in the ompl framework.
+This is my fork for implementing dubins airplane functionality in the ompl framework.
+WIP status.
 The following is the original README.md